-Cancelation policies are established at the discretion of each individual event host for IFSA Junior events.
+Cancelation policies are established at the discretion of each individual event organizer for IFSA Junior events.
 The cancelation policy will be posted on every IFSA event page.
-When completing registration for each event, riders agree to the cancelation policy set by the event host.
+When completing registration for each event, riders agree to the cancelation policy set by the event organizer.
+Refunds will not be provided once an event has taken place.

-Scenario 1: If the host must cancel the event due to lack of snow or poor conditions prior to the arrival of the riders, the event host shall refund a portion of the registration fee to each rider.
+Scenario 1: If the event organizer must cancel the event due to lack of snow or poor conditions prior to the arrival of the riders, the event organizer shall refund a portion of the registration fee to each rider.
 Funds may be withheld to cover transaction fees and various event expenditures.

-Scenario 2: If the event host must cancel the event on the scheduled day because it could not be held during the weather window due to bad weather or other circumstances, registered riders will not be refunded.
-This is because the event host has compensated judges, employees, ski patrol, event staff, paid for awards and swag, and absorbed the cost of discounted lift tickets.
+Scenario 2: If the event organizer must cancel the event on the scheduled day because it could not be held during the weather window due to bad weather or other circumstances, registered riders will not be refunded.
+This is because the event organizer has compensated judges, employees, ski patrol, event staff, paid for awards and swag, and absorbed the cost of discounted lift tickets.

 Scenario 3: If a registered rider is sick or injured and must cancel registration, a full refund (minus the transaction fee) will be provided.
-To receive a refund, the rider must present a valid medical certificate to the event host and the IFSA Administrative Team.
-The rider shall contact the IFSA and the event host as soon as possible so that a replacement rider can be added to the roster.
-To receive a refund, the medical certificate must be sent no later than 3 days after the event to the event host and the IFSA Administration.
+To receive a refund, the rider must present a valid medical certificate to the event organizer and the IFSA Administrative Team.
+The rider shall contact the IFSA and the event organizer as soon as possible so that a replacement rider can be added to the roster.
+To receive a refund, the medical certificate must be sent no later than 3 days after the event to the event organizer and the IFSA Administration.

-Scenario 4: If an event host must postpone or reschedule the event, any rider who must cancel their registration because they are unable to attend the new event date will receive a full refund (minus the transaction fee).
+Scenario 4: If an event organizer must postpone or reschedule the event, any rider who must cancel their registration because they are unable to attend the new event date will receive a full refund (minus the transaction fee).
 If the event is postponed, all registered riders will be admitted to the rescheduled competition.
 Any remaining spots will be filled from the waiting list.
 If the rescheduled event is not yet full, registration will reopen.

-Scenario 5: If a registered rider requests a cancelation due to a scheduling conflict or other extenuating circumstance it is up to the event host to determine the refund amount.
-The event host must provide a cancelation policy to the IFSA prior to the opening of event registration.
+Scenario 5: If a registered rider requests a cancelation due to a scheduling conflict or other extenuating circumstance it is up to the event organizer to determine the refund amount.
+The event organizer must provide a cancelation policy to the IFSA prior to the opening of event registration.
 The IFSA recommends the following cancelation policy:

-- If a rider requests a refund more than two weeks prior to the event date, a full refund (minus transaction fees) will be issued. - If a rider requests a refund less than two weeks before the event date, a 50% refund (minus transaction fees) will be issued. - No refund will be provided for cancellations made less than one week before the event date.

-• It is at the sole discretion of the event host, and not the IFSA, when and under what circumstances a refund will be issued.
+- If a rider requests a refund more than two weeks prior to the event date, a full refund (minus transaction fees) will be issued. - If a rider requests a refund less than two weeks before the event date, a 50% refund (minus transaction fees) will be issued. - No refund will be provided for cancellations made less than one week before the event date. - It is at the sole discretion of the event organizer, and not the IFSA, when and under what circumstances a refund will be issued.